fernandozhs/fernandozhs/README.md

 ## Contact

-If you are interested in chatting with me or collaborating on a project, please reach out to me on [LinkedIn](https://www.linkedin.com/in/fernandozhs).
+If you are interested in chatting or collaborating on a project, please reach out to me on [LinkedIn](https://www.linkedin.com/in/fernandozhs).